arunbear/Mic/README.md

 The packages may also contain other subroutines not declared in the interface that are for internal use in the package.
 These won't be callable using the `$minion->command(...)` syntax.

-### construct\_with => HASHREF

-An optional reference to a hash whose keys are the names of keyword parameters are must be passed to the default constructor.

-The values these keys are mapped to are themselves hash refs which can have the following keys.

-#### required => BOOLEAN

-If this is set to a true value, then the corresponding value passed to the constructor must be defined.

-#### assert => HASHREF

-A hash that maps a description to a unary predicate (i.e. a sub ref that takes one value and returns true or false).
-The default constructor will call these predicates to validate the parameters passed to it.

-#### attribute => SCALAR

-If this is present and has the numerical value 1, this key will become an attribute in the implementation, having the same name as the key.
-Use any other true value to give the attribute a different name.

-#### reader => SCALAR

-This can be a string which if present, and if this key was declared to be an attribute will be the name of a generated reader method.
-This can also be the numerical value 1 in which case the generated reader method will have the same name as the key.

 ## Configuring an implementation package

 An implementation package can also be configured with a package variable `%__Meta` with the following keys: